List of former Universal Studios Florida attractions: The Wild Wild Wild West Stunt Show

 The Wild Wild Wild West Stunt Show was a live stunt show based upon a wide variety of Universal's Western films.
 Opening on July 4, 1991, in the Amity Island section of the park, the show featured several cowboy themed actors surviving death defying stunts, shootings and explosions.
 The show closed on September 1, 2003, and was replaced by Fear Factor Live which opened on June 3, 2005.

 A similar show is still shown at former Universal-owned theme park PortAventura Park.

+Fast & Furious: Supercharged

+Fast & Furious: Supercharged was a motion-based dark ride attraction based on inspired by Fast & Furious that opened on April 23, 2018.
+This attraction closed on August 16, 2026 to make way for a future attraction and to be replaced by Fast & Furious: Hollywood Drift, expected to open in 2027.

 World Expo

 Back to the Future: The Ride

 Back to the Future: The Ride was a simulator ride based on and inspired by the Back to the Future trilogy that opened on May 2, 1991.
-The ride story centered on a first-person adventure through time, in pursuit of Biff Tannen, the trilogy's villain.
+The ride story centered on a first-person adventure through time, in pursuit of Biff Tannen, the trilogy's antagonist.
 It was closed on March 30, 2007, and replaced on May 15, 2008, by The Simpsons Ride.